Skip to content

 Core Features

-• Developer Tools: A Next.js SDK (@kleis-auth/nextjs) providing pre-built context providers, hooks, and middleware, paired with an in-app Developer Portal for client registration.
+• Developer tools: A Next.js SDK with context providers, hooks, and middleware.
+An in-app portal for client registration.

 Technical Architecture

-The codebase is organized as a monorepo managed with pnpm workspaces and Turborepo for optimized building.
+The monorepo uses pnpm workspaces and Turborepo for build optimization:

 ┌────────────────────────────────────────────────────────┐